By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-The Rank Risk Index tracker show some relatively modest volatility on the 5th and 6th March.
+The Rank Risk Index tracker shows some relatively modest volatility on the 5th and 6th March.
 It seems the update settles down on the 7th.

 The MozCast weather report shows increased volatility on the 4th and 5th March.
 It hasn’t yet updated for the 6th.

-The Algoroo report shows chart only shows a small rise in volatility, indicating a much smaller algorithm update than the other trackers.
+The Algoroo report shows a small rise in volatility, indicating a much smaller algorithm update than the other trackers.

 Chatter in the SEO community indicates a Google Update took place

 Let’s take a look at the discussions on WebmasterWorld for this update.